Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/utilities.md

 ## Utility Provisioning

 It is possible to run a provision of an utility without run the whole VVV provision using a Vagrant command.
-As example from the config.yml above `vagrant reload --provision-with=utility-core-php56`, where we are specifying the utility repo and the utility name.
+As an example from the `config.yml` above we can run `vagrant provision --provision-with="utility-core-php56"` to provision only the PHP 5.6 utility.
 This is helpful during the development or just to install/update a specific utility.

 ## Community Utilities